hydrologie/xhydro/CONTRIBUTING.rst

         git commit -m "Your detailed description of your changes." git push origin name-of-your-bugfix-or-feature

-    If ``pre-commit`` hooks fail, try fixing the issues, re-adding the files, and re-committing your changes (or, if need be, you can skip them with `git commit --no-verify`).
+    If ``pre-commit`` hooks fail, try fixing the issues, re-staging the files to be committed, and re-committing your changes (or, if need be, you can skip them with `git commit --no-verify`).

 #.
 Submit a `Pull Request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_ through the GitHub website.